 The lower the velocity, the greater the muting.

-Legato can do slide sounds at random length & pitch; you can also do slide sounds in an ARP (see below pic please); and it can auto-switch back to the latest instrument group.
+Legato can do slide sounds at random length & pitch; you can also do slide sounds in an ARP (see below pic please); and it can automatically switch back to the latest instrument group.

 Poly Legato (Original): Legato can do poly slide sounds at random length & pitch (max 6 poly); easy to use live; able to auto-switch back to the latest instrument group.

-LS Keyswitch(E0) can be set to trigger capo on high-velocity layer only.
+LS Keyswitch(E0) can be set to trigger capo on a high-velocity layer only.

-HP Keyswitch also can change Capo like LS, Highly-advanced scripting logic enables this feature to select both the correct "capoed" fret and string, to exactly replicate a real guitar performance.
+The HP Keyswitch can also change the Capo in the same way as LS, Highly-advanced scripting logic enables this feature to select both the correct "capoed" fret and string, to exactly replicate a real guitar performance.

-Press 2 Keyswitches at the same time to get two techniques to switch via velocity layer.
+Press 2 Keyswitches at the same time to get two articulations to switch via velocity layer.

 Guitar note doubling is a common technique used in recording and music performance.
-Our authentic Doubling Guitars is created by using different samples on the left and right channels.
+Our authentic Doubled Guitars are created by using different samples on the left and right channels.
 It is very easy to use: simply click the toggle button.

-Clicking the Doubling button will toggle Double Guitar on/off.
-The Double Gt knob adjusts the distance between the notes on the left and right channels.
+Clicking the Double switch toggles Doubling on/off.
+The Double Gt knob adjusts the time difference between the notes on the left and right channels.